ringcentral/rc-unified-crm-extension/docs/netsuite.md

 ## Setup the extension

-Once the extension has been installed, follow these steps to setup and configure the extension for Bullhorn.
+Once the extension has been installed, follow these steps to setup and configure the extension for NetSuite.

 1. [Login to NetSuite](https://system.netsuite.com/pages/customerlogin.jsp).